Kanna (Sceletium tortuosum)

 Like with any other herb, it’s always best to consult a doctor before trying and testing Kanna for whatever needs you may have.
 It may seem tempting to jump right in, but don’t rush.
 Keep in mind that if you understand your body and slowly build upwards from a reasonably small dose, chances are you will be able to experience Kanna to its full potential.
 Kanna is here to stay as it always has been.
 So, don’t get left behind and start exploring today!

 - Kanna uplifts Mood Gives you lots of energy

 - Kanna helps with post-traumatic stress disorder (PTSD)

 - Kanna assist with social phobia and irritability

 Origin: South Africa

-Ingredients: Wild harvested Sceletium tortuosum
+Ingredients: Wild harvested Kanna (Sceletium tortuosum)

-The gel caps we use are Vegicaps (vegetable) and are all natural.
-No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide and Sulfite FREE!
+The gel caps we use are Vegicaps (vegetable) and are all-natural.
+No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide, and Sulfite FREE!

 Legal Information: The Food and Drug Administration has not evaluated these statements.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 Only logged in customers who have purchased this product may leave a review.